Elikdev/Gatepass/README.md

 ### Endpoint Documentation

-All responses must follow the format specified in the online [swagger documentation](https://gatepass.herokuapp.com/).
+All responses must follow the format specified in the online [documentation](https://gatepass.herokuapp.com/).
 This should be your first go to as this will be the live server with the most trustworthy documentation.

 ### Before Submitting Pull Request